 SOUTH & SOUTH-WEST: The area of San José, which is the South/South-west of Ibiza and between 10-30 minutes from the airport.
 You have many popular beaches, beach clubs and the magical rock of Es Vedra in this area.
 It is more densely populated than other parts of Ibiza and highly sought after.
 Because of the high demand for and the scarcity of beautiful venues, the properties can be higher priced in this area.
 There are many luxurious villas in the area of San Jose, some well-known places in this area are: Km5, Cala Jondal, Es Porroig, Es Cubells, Vista Alegre, Sant Augustin, Cala Conta, Cala Tarida, Calo den Real, Cala Vadella and Cala Carbo

-CENTER: In the central surrounding areas of Ibiza town you are closer to the entertainment, the harbour, and the old town.
+CENTER: In the central surrounding areas of Ibiza town you are closer to the entertainment, the harbor, and the old town.
 About 10-15min from the airport.
-There are mostly apartments in the centre and villas in the surrounding towns.
+There are mostly apartments in the center and villas in the surrounding towns.
 The prices in some parts of this area can be higher than elsewhere on the island.
 Some well-known places in this area are Marina Botafoch, Dalt Vila, Can Furnet, Can Rimbau, Can Pep Simo, Cap Martinet, Jesus, Talamanca, Ses Torres, Can Misses and Salinas.

 MIDDLE & NORTH-EAST: In the area St Eularia, the Middle/North-Eastern part of Ibiza.
 About 25-50min away from the airport.
 This area contains much farmland, open fields, green forests, and hills.
 Here it is quieter and sparsely populated with large plots of land, villas, and old/modern fincas.
-This area is increasing in popularity due to its rural pleasant surroundings, central position, tranquillity and relatively lower prices.
-Some well-known places in this area are: Santa Gertrudis, San Lorenzo, Roca Llisa, Cala Llonga, Siesta, San Carlos, Cala Llena, Cala Nova and San Vincente
+This area is increasing in popularity due to its rural pleasant surroundings, central position, tranquillity, and relatively lower prices.
+Some well-known places in this area are: Santa Gertrudis, San Lorenzo, Roca Llisa, Cala Llonga, Siesta, San Carlos, Cala Llena, Cala Nova, and San Vincente

 NORTH: In the area of San Joan, the north of Ibiza, about 40-60 min drive from the airport.
 This area is sparsely populated, very upcoming and relatively lower priced.
-The north is known for its green forests, quieter family orientated beaches, tranquillity, beautiful landscapes, hills, mountains and breath-taking sunsets.
+The north is known for its green forests, quieter family-orientated beaches, tranquillity, beautiful landscapes, hills, mountains, and breath-taking sunsets.
 Some well-known places in this area are: Benirras, San Miguel, Portinax and Na Xamena

 WEST: In the area of San Antonio, the West of Ibiza, about 25-45min from the airport.
 This area is also famous for the younger crowds for several famous nightclubs & discotheques such as Amnesia and Privilege.
 However, this area also has so much more to offer.
-There are several popular beaches, ample farmland, tranquillity, hills, green forest and excellent amenities.
+There are several popular beaches, ample farmland, tranquillity, hills, green forest, and excellent amenities.
 You will find beautiful villas and fincas here as well.
 The prices can be relatively lower.
 Some well-known places in this area are Cala Salada, San Rafael, Santa Ignes and San Mateo.